fbpx

 • Money for recreation, evenings out, and so on

-If you’re intending to send money back to support family and friends in your native country, you’ll want to keep a close eye on the currency exchange rate.
-As the respective values of global currencies will rise and fall, the exchange rate is always shifting.
+If you’re intending to send money back to support family and friends in your native country, keep a close eye on the currency exchange rate.
+As the respective values of global currencies rise and fall, the exchange rate is always shifting.

 This means that the amount your loved ones receive will likely differ with every transfer, even if the amount you actually pay stays the same.
-Fortunately, it’s easy to check online to see what your payment in British pounds will currently equate to in your home country’s currency.
+Fortunately, it’s easy to check online to see what your payment in British pounds currently equates to in your home country’s currency.

-If you’re sending money home – whether as occasional gifts, business investments, or to support the people you care about – you’ll want a service that’s fast, fair and secure.
+If you’re sending money home–whether as occasional gifts, business investments, or to support the people you care about—it’s important to have a service that’s fast, fair, and secure.
 Dedicated money transfer apps are increasingly popular as they tick all three of those boxes.

 Here at Remitly, we handle remittances for millions of people who’ve moved abroad.
-By using our service, you can be assured of low fees and a clear exchange rate whenever you transfer money from the UK.
+By using our service, you can expect low fees and a clear exchange rate whenever you transfer money from the U.K.